Click on the dropdown button to translate.

 Matthew 16:12 “Then they understood that He did not tell them to beware of the leaven of bread, but of the doctrine of the Pharisees and Sadducees.”

 Why did the Pharisees add rule upon rule upon rule?
 Was it because they had no respect for the original Covenant of Ten Commandments.
 No!
-It was because they wanted to make very sure the people were keeping the law.
+It was because they wanted to make very sure the people were keeping those Commandments - all of the commands written down by Moses.
+Failure to keep the Law would mean destruction, captivity, and dispersion.
+It could mean death for Judah, and for what was left of Israel.
+The Pharisees piled rule upon rule to prevent infractions of the law.
+But - think about it.

-Like a marriage without love, so the law without the Spirit becomes a “yoke of bondage.”
 Without the Spirit of Christ within, no human being can keep the Law of God.
+Paul called it a “ministry of death, written and engraved on stones” (2Cor 3:7).
 It’s like pushing a huge boulder uphill.
 When you get tired, it will roll right back over you and crush you, or crush someone who is behind you climbing the same hill - which is exactly what the Law of the Pharisees did to the Jews.

 Romans 9:31-32 “But Israel, pursuing the law of righteousness, has not attained to the law of righteousness.
 Why?
 Because they did not seek it by faith, [through the Spirit] but as it were, by the works of the law.
 For they stumbled at that stumbling stone.”